GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-17 19:51:48 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-17 20:09:13 IST

 Current Weather in Coimbatore:
-Temperature: 29.88 °C
+Temperature: 28.88 °C
-Condition: few clouds
+Condition: haze